5. Pacing

 Volusia returned to the iron box without a struggle.
 (The Black Crusade)

 Here, you’ve shifted from a focus on the action to a focus on something about the action.
 Not hammering in the tent pegs, but the ease or difficulty of hammering in the tent pegs.
-It’s a magiciansleight of hand, like the magician who draws the audience’s attention away from where the trick is really happening.
+It’s a sleight of hand, like the magician who draws the audience’s attention away from where the trick is really happening.

 There are many other angles you can work.
 As an exercise in creative writing workshops, I give out the texts of separate dramatic moments, then challenge the participants to invent ways of bridging quickly and smoothly from one to another.
 I usually end up learning more than I teach.